anupama12sg/celo_micro-lending/README.md

 main();
 ```

-Replace `CONTRACT_ADDRESS` with the address of the deployed smart contract.
+Replace `CONTRACT_ADDRESS` with the address of the deployed Smart Contract.

-This script invests $100 into the smart contract, requests a loan of $10 with a 10% interest rate for one day, repays the loan, and withdraws $50 from the smart contract.
+This script invests $100 into the Smart Contract, requests a loan of $10 with a 10% interest rate for one day, repays the loan and withdraws $50 from the smart contract.

 To run the script, run the following command in your terminal: